Creating a card

 - T-shirt sizes – XS, S, M, L, XL

-Child Cards
+Child cards

 - Being able to view the status of the relevant Child Card(s) makes it easy for me to get the visibility I need.